AusPrinzip/Solidly-veNFT-liquidifier/README.md

 ### The Solution

-Liquidao solves this dilemma by creating liquid wrapper tokens (e.g., liVeTHENA for THENA vNFTs) that represent the value of vested tokens while providing immediate liquidity.
+It solves this dilemma by creating liquid wrapper tokens (e.g., liVeTHENA for THENA vNFTs) that represent the value of vested tokens while providing immediate liquidity.
 This novel approach maintains the benefits of vesting while eliminating its primary drawback.

 ## Features